Supporting Unaccompanied Asylum Seeking Children and Care Leavers

 5.2 Suitable placements

-Placement options for unaccompanied children are the same as for other Looked After Children.
+Placement options for unaccompanied children are the same as for other Children in Care.
 Where children may be transferred to the UK to join family members, the Local Authority would support the carers to obtain an order that would allow them to exercise parental responsibility for the children/children, e.g. Special Guardianship Order or Child Arrangements Order.

 Young people who have been referred to Merton through the Croydon rota system are likely to have been accommodated in temporary accommodation managed by LASC (London Asylum Seekers Consortium) for a few days.
 In an ideal situation, and in order to identify a suitable placement, it would be helpful to get as much information from the Social Worker based at the LASC accommodation in advance of the young person arriving in Merton.
 This information often isn’t possible, or forthcoming, but may be sought.